HidayaMohamed/second-repo/README.md

 # This is my second repo
-This is my second repository, and I pushed it to GitHub.
+This is my second repository, which contains three files -'README.md'
+-'style.css'
+-'index.html'